Chapter 1:

 “Indeed!
 You are a true visionary!”

-Having had enough, the resident dicta- ojou-sama displays her authority, “Everyone be quiet!
-Can’t you see the priest is trying to say something?”
+Having had enough, the resident dicta-ojou-sama displays her authority, “Everyone be quiet!
+Let the cardinal speak!”

-The class looked at the priest, who wore a strained smile.
+The class looked at the cardinal, who wore a strained smile.

 Seeing the blatant look of annoyance written over his face, the students sheepishly apologize.

-With all the excitement and hub-ub out of the way, the priest clears his throat and speaks, “What you have said is true, Demihumans such as Elves, Dwarves and the likes exist and are prevalent in our world.
-Though I ask you to treat them with respect, they are not zoo animals to be ogled at.”
+With all the excitement and hubbub out of the way, Halsey clears his throat and speaks.
+“What you have said is true, Demihumans such as Elves, Dwarves and the like exist and are prevalent in our world.
+Though I ask you to treat them with respect, they are not zoo animals to be ogled.”

 “Why did you summon us?
-I’m not sure We’re all students, not yet adults.
-It seems rather suspicious.
-For people to forcibly conscript minors into a conflict.”
+I’m not sure how we could help with anything.
+We’re not even adults yet.
+It seems rather suspicious to forcibly conscript minors into a conflict.” the skeptical student who doubts the cardinal asks.

 However, everyone’s worries were unfounded.